 Conor McGouran, who first trod the Vibe State at the age of twelve, made a more than welcome return while The Brother’s Orr played a scorcher of a set with Jamey and Sean being joined by their newest recruit, 12 year old brother Luke on drums.

 Of particular satisfaction was the performance of Stone Trigger, whose admirable set not only showed that old school Rock ‘n’ Roll is alive and in a healthy state in Ireland but that such acts still feel honored to pay tribute to the master.

 Poetry has always held a special place at the Vibe and at the 2018 show we had some of the best yet.
 Daniel Breslin previewed his "Ode to Phil" video project with various artists performing lines from his poem and then he returned live with a moving rendition of a piece specially written for the night.
 John Cummins, something of a poet in residence at the Vibe in recent years gave us something old, something new, and brought the house down as he traded words to a musical backdrop provided by The Low Riders.

 All in all it was a hugely successful 2018, particularly so as many of us will be retiring from direct involvement with future Vibes.
 2019 will see many changes but you can be certain that those coming aboard will bring much needed energy and enthusiasm and maintain the high standards of performance and quality control which supporters have come to expect from the 4th January Celebrations

-Here I Go Again - the 32nd Vibe for Philo takes place at Whelan's, Wexford Street Dublin thursday 4th January 2018.
+Here I Go Again - the 32nd Vibe for Philo took place at Whelan's, Wexford Street Dublin thursday 4th January 2018.